Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Summary and main conclusions

 \section{Summary and main conclusions}

-This article presents a sample with 1073 GALAH DR4 stars that are very promising candidates to be s-process polluted stars.
-This sample is almost five times larger than the number of currently confirmed polluted stars. \Ana{About 700 of our candidates have metallicities representative of Ba stars ($\rm{[Fe/H]}\gtrsim-0.5$), while most of the rest have $-1.25\lesssim\rm{[Fe/H]}\lesssim-0.5$, which would traditionally classify them as CH stars.
-The most important difference between our candidates and other similar works on this or other surveys is that we apply conservative thresholds that are informed by a critical validation of the GALAH DR4 abundance accuracies based on our analysis of high-resolution spectra.} We observed 24 stars from a subset of the GALAH catalogue that had passed several quality checks with the UVES and the HERMES spectrographs.
+We presented a sample with 1059 GALAH DR4 stars that are very promising candidate s-process-polluted stars.
+This sample is almost five times larger than the number of currently confirmed polluted stars. \Ana{The metallicities of about 700 of our candidates are representative of Ba stars ($\rm{[Fe/H]}\gtrsim-0.5$), while most of the rest have $-1.25\lesssim\rm{[Fe/H]}\lesssim-0.5$, which would traditionally classify them as CH stars.
+The most important difference between our candidates and other similar works on this or other surveys is that we applied conservative thresholds that were informed by a critical validation of the GALAH DR4 abundance accuracies based on our analysis of high-resolution spectra.} We observed 24 stars from a subset of the GALAH catalogue that passed several quality checks with the UVES and the HERMES spectrographs.
 We used the public spectral software \ispec\ \citep{iSpec, Blanco-Cuaresma19} to determine their stellar parameters and individual abundances and compared our values for \Teff, \logg, \FeH, [Y/Fe], [Zr/Fe], [Ba/Fe], and [La/Fe] with those published by GALAH DR4 \citep{2025Buder}.
-This comparison helped us define the following thresholds on [s/Fe] and on the abundance of 4 s-process elements: $\rm{[s/Fe]} > 0.40$, $\rm{[Y/Fe]} > 0.22$, $\rm{[Zr/Fe]} > 0.26$, $\rm{[Ba/Fe]} > 0.19$ and $\rm{[La/Fe]} > 0.26$; and use them to carefully select our 1073 s-process-polluted candidates among the 159\,717 stars we started with.
-These candidates represent 0.67\% of the initial sample, which is a bit below the 1\% traditionally mentioned for Ba stars \citep{MacConnell72, NorthDuquennoy91}. \Ana{However, this is consistent with the fact that our thresholds to define a polluted candidate are more conservative than the $\rm{[s/Fe]} > 0.20 - 0.25$~dex traditionally used.
-The occurance rate increases at lower metallicities up to 3\%.}
+This comparison helped us define the following thresholds on [s/Fe] and on the abundance of four s-process elements: $\rm{[s/Fe]} > 0.40$, $\rm{[Y/Fe]} > 0.22$, $\rm{[Zr/Fe]} > 0.26$, $\rm{[Ba/Fe]} > 0.19$, and $\rm{[La/Fe]} > 0.26$.
+We use them to select our 1059 s-process-polluted candidates from the 159\,464 stars with which we we started.
+These candidates represent 0.66\% of the initial sample, which is slightly below the 1\% traditionally mentioned for Ba stars \citep{MacConnell72, NorthDuquennoy91}. \Ana{However, this is consistent with the fact that our thresholds for defining a polluted candidate are more conservative than the $\rm{[s/Fe]} > 0.20 - 0.25$~dex used traditionally.
+The occurrence rate increases at lower metallicities up to 3\%.}